adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 We introduce multi-resolution 3D filtering to capture information at multiple scales.

-We performsphere rendering (see Sec 3) at different volume resolutions.Note that we use spheres for this discretization asthey are view-invariant.
+We performsphere rendering (see Sec 3) at different volume resolutions.

+Note that we use spheres for this discretization asthey are view-invariant.

 In particular, this helps regularizeout potential noise or irregularities in real-world scanneddata (relative to synthetic training data), enabling robustperformance on real-world scans.